simplecov-ruby/simplecov/README.md

 ### Between subsequent test runs

-Test results are be automatically merged with previous runs when generating the result, so when coverage is set up properly for Cucumber and your unit / functional / integration tests, all of those test suites will be taken into account when building the coverage report.
+Test results are automatically merged with previous runs in the same environment when generating the result, so when coverage is set up properly for Cucumber and your unit / functional / integration tests, all of those test suites will be taken into account when building the coverage report.

 #### Timeout for merge